Abby has been vending her baked goods for nearly a decade. Over the years, she has become more skilled at choosing profitable events.

 Although some vendors do not leave their booths because they are alone, it is important to have bathrooms nearby when you are vending.

 Choosing your events and farmer’s markets carefully will help rev up your sales.
 It only takes a few minutes to ask the right questions or pay attention to details when you are there.
-Also, do not forget to ask fellow vendors where they sell; some nice vendor may identify an event that may be very profitable.
+Also, do not forget to ask fellow vendors where they sell; some nice vendors may identify an event that may be very profitable.
 Happy vending!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.